fpdevil/rise_of_machines/LogisticRegression.md

 ![alt_text](images/logit_sigmoid_codecogs.gif "sigmoid derivation")

-We are interested in predicting the probability that a certain sample belongs to a particular class, which is the inverse form of the `logit` function.
+By the application of _Logistic regression_, we are interested in predicting the probability that a certain sample belongs to a particular class, which is the inverse form of the `logit` function.
 It is also called the `Logistic Sigmoid function`, which is abbreviated sometimes as simply `sigmoid` due to it's characteristic __S-Shape__.
 A plot of the sample `sigmoid` is included during the next section.

 *We may argue, why odds, `log(odds)` and not `probability`?
 The reason is as follows:*